veronika1977/digital_wardrobe_team_44/README.md

 All user stories are documented in [`user-stories.md`](user-stories.md).

 ### Transcription
-The [interview's transcription](reports/week2/customer-meeting-transcript.md) is located in reports/week2/customer-meeting-transcript.md
+The interview's transcription is located in [reports/week2/customer-meeting-transcript.md](reports/week2/customer-meeting-transcript.md).

 ### Summary